siramsay/100-days-of-code-R3/README.md

 1. Add gradient to weather module

 **Thoughts:**
-* After trying to bend main template I add the gradient overlay to the iframe source.
+* After trying to bend main template I added the gradient overlay to the iframe source.
 Working with old float templates and multiple media queires is not worth it.

 **Todo**
 * Admin/ inputs for mobile